cozy/cozy-docs/src/documents/en/hack/getting-started/first-app.html.md

 Woohoo, you've just made your first NodeJS app compatible with Cozy!

-You might think "well, this sucks, I actually can't do anything with it".
+You might think "well, it sucks, I actually can't do anything with it".
 You are absolutely right, so let's move on to step 2.

 ## Step 2: listing the bookmarks from the server